j7-dev/wp-power-shop/README.md

    npm run dev
    ```

-3. Change the API url to your project in `.env.development`
+3. Change the settings of your project in `.env.development`

    ```sh
    VITE_BASE_URL='/'